ES-ENAS: Efficient Evolutionary Optimization for Large Hybrid Search Spaces: Neural Network Policy Experiments

-\cite{efficientnet, mnasnet} introduce the powerful notion of \textit{Multiobjective Optimization}, where the controller may optimize multiple objectives towards a Pareto optimal solution \cite{pareto}.
-Similar to \cite{mnasnet}'s approach, we can modify the controller's objective to be a hybrid combination $f(\theta, m) \left(\frac{|E_{m}|}{|E_{T}|} \right)^{\omega}$ of both the total reward $f(\theta)$ and the compression ratio $\frac{|E_{m}|}{|E_{T}|}$ where $|E_{m}|$ is the number of edges in model $m$ and $|E_{T}|$ is a target number, and allow the controller to decide the number of edges on a Pareto optimal solution rather strictly use a human specified hyperparameter.
-We thus express our search space as boolean mask mappings $(i,j) \rightarrow \{0,1\}$ over all possible edges.
-For proof-of-concept, we follow the basic specifications in \cite{mnasnet} and set $\omega = -1$ if $ \frac{|E_{m}|}{|E_{T}|} > 1 $, while $\omega = 0$ otherwise, which strongly penalizes the controller if it proposes a model $m$ whose edge number $|E_{m}|$ breaks the threshold $|E_{T}|$.
-However, as noted in \cite{mnasnet}, $\omega$ can be more finely tuned to allow $|E_{T}|$ to be a softer constraint and the hybrid objective to be smoother, if the user empirically knows the tradeoff between number of edges and reward.
+Following \citep{efficientnet, mnasnet} on similar techniques for \textit{constrained optimization}, the controller may optimize multiple objectives (ex: efficiency) towards a Pareto optimal solution \citep{pareto}.
+We apply \citep{mnasnet} and modify the controller's objective to be a hybrid combination $f(m, \theta) \left(\frac{|E_{m}|}{|E_{T}|} \right)^{\omega}$ of both the total reward $f(m, \theta)$ and the compression ratio $\frac{|E_{m}|}{|E_{T}|}$ where $|E_{m}|$ is the number of edges in model $m$ and $|E_{T}|$ is a target number, with the search space expressed as boolean mask mappings $(i,j) \rightarrow \{0,1\}$ over all possible edges.
+For simplicity, we use the naive setting in \citep{mnasnet} and set $\omega = -1$ if $ \frac{|E_{m}|}{|E_{T}|} > 1 $, while $\omega = 0$ otherwise, which strongly penalizes the controller if it proposes a model $m$ whose edge number $|E_{m}|$ breaks the threshold $|E_{T}|$.

-In Fig. \ref{fig:multiobjective}, we see that the controller eventually reduces the number of edges below the target threshold set at $|E_{T}| = 64$, while still maintaining competitive training reward, demonstrating the versatility of the multiobjective approach in the RL setting.
+In Fig. \ref{fig:multiobjective}, we see that the controller eventually reduces the number of edges below the target threshold set at $|E_{T}| = 64$, while still maintaining competitive training reward, demonstrating that ES-ENAS is also capable of constrained optimization techniques, potentially useful for explicitly designing efficient CPU-constrained robot policies \citep{laikago, toaster, minitaur}.